-Sometimes when we’ve lost a loved one another person is responsible for that loss.
-In those situations, you may be able to pursue a wrongful death claim against the negligent party.
+If the death of a loved one was the result of someone else’s negligence, you may be able to pursue a wrongful death claim against the negligent party.
 Sherwin Arzani, a personal injury attorney at Citywide Law Group, discusses your options and how you can seek compensation.

 California’s Wrongful Death Statute